Our Services

 3. That you knew a controlled substance was being produced.

-We have dealt with many of these cases, and have, for example, been able on occasion to persuade judges to exclude important Prosecution evidence due to concerns about the manner in which police conducted searches, with the result that cases collapsed.
+Our drug defence lawyers have dealt with many of these cases and have, for example, been able on occasion to persuade judges to exclude important Prosecution evidence due to concerns about the manner in which police conducted searches, resulting in cases collapsing.

-The same issues of complexity would arise as in other large-scale drug cases.
-We’re experienced in dealing with these issues so if you need help, we are the right place to come.
+The same complexity issues would arise in other large-scale drug cases.
+We’re experienced in dealing with these issues, so if you need help, we are the right place to come.

 Other aspects of drugs law

-Amongst the other drugs cases we’ve dealt with, we also have experience of the law relating to drugs searches.
-In one case we obtained the acquittal of a client who was alleged to have tried to smuggle cocaine into a prison.
-The evidence was thrown out after we exposed flaws in the searching process which had rendered all the searching conducted unlawful.
+Amongst the other drugs cases we’ve dealt with, we also have experience with the law relating to drugs searches.
+In one case, we obtained the acquittal of a client who was alleged to have tried to smuggle cocaine into a prison.
+The evidence was thrown out after we exposed flaws in the searching process, which had rendered all the searching conducted unlawful.

 Another common issue in drugs prosecutions is confiscation and proceeds of crime.
 We’ve dealt with many complex POCA hearings and can advise you about what may follow in these circumstances.